aidotse/Team-Soft-Matter-Lab-GU/README.md

 ### Launching docker

-Launch the docker container by running `TBD`
+Launch the docker container by running `docker run -it --rm -p 8890:8890 -v /home/group1/:/workspace/Team-Soft-Matter-Lab-GU  notebooks`

-Move into theteam folder with `cd Team-Soft-Matter-Lab-Gu`

 ### Starting Jupyter Server

-Run `jupyter notebook --port=8888`
+Run `jupyter notebook --port=8890`

-On the client computer, go to `10.80.4.52:8888` in a web-browser.
+On the client computer, go to `10.80.4.52:8890` in a web-browser.
+If prompted, enter the key shown by jupyter notebook on the host.

 ### Training on 60X data